Knulpinette/42_04_minirt/README.md

 * [Codam's Mlx Linux](https://github.com/42Paris/minilibx-linux)
 * A list of [<maths.h> functions](https://yeosong1.github.io/math-h-%ED%95%A8%EC%88%98)

+> #### Note <br>
+> If you're using WSL 2 on Windows, follow [this tutorial](https://medium.com/javarevisited/using-wsl-2-with-x-server-linux-on-windows-a372263533c3) to be able to install the X-server that will let you handle graphics.

 ### Vectors 📐

 You should know **what vectors are** and **how to calculate** with them (addition, subtraction, etc).
 Learn also about **unit length vectors** and **the magnitude** of a vector (pythagoras theorem).
 Then move on to **dot product** and **cross product** (you will use them a lot in miniRT).